Cops: Shooting investigation underway

-SARASOTA — Police are investigating a shooting in Sarasota with the investigation going at different locations.
+SARASOTA — Police are investigating a homicide in Sarasota with the investigation going at different locations.

 “We’re investigating a shooting near 21st Street and Palmadelia,” it said on social media.